 - a relative with melanoma or a family history of irregular moles

-- age (older people are still at greater risk)
+- age (older people are at greater risk)

-- a previous melanoma (moles typically don't grow back after being removed, but a person who's had melanoma once is more likely to have a recurrence somewhere else)
+- a previous melanoma (moles usually don't grow back after being removed, but a person who's had melanoma once is more likely to have it again somewhere else)

-Although it's less likely, you can still get melanoma even if you're dark skinned, young, and have no family history.
-It appears that behavior — too much sun exposure and not enough skin protection — can override the other risk factors.
+Although it's less likely, people can still get melanoma even if they're dark skinned, young, and have no family history.
+Even for them, behaviors like too much sun exposure and not enough skin protection are important risk factors.

 How Do People Know They Have It?